Operating a Business Without a License in Miami

 - A person engaged, advertised, or acted in the capacity of a contractor, and

-The second element requires the State to prove that you required a license issued by the State of Florida to conduct the underlying activity and failed to obtain that license.
+The second element requires the state to prove that you required a license issued by the state of Florida to conduct the underlying activity and failed to obtain that license.
 Anyone accused of this crime should check to verify that a license was required.
-(See the link below to "My Florida License.")

-Find an Attorney for Operating a Business without a License in Miami, FL
+Find an Attorney for Operating a Business Without a License

-today to schedule a free consultation and discuss your charge of Operating a Business without a License.
+Call Hubbs Law Firm today at (305) 570-4802 today to schedule a free consultation and discuss your charge of operating a business without a license.